-Being your own boss is possible when you own a franchise.
-It allows you to create a more flexible routine for yourself and gives you more control over your job.
+Being your boss is possible when you own a franchise.
+It creates a more flexible routine and gives you more control over your job.
 Work from home also becomes an option when you own a Franchise.
-You’ll have a business while also having a support system to call on when you need help or guidance.
-As the saying goes, “Owning a franchise allows you to go into business for yourself, but not by yourself.”
+You’ll have a business and a support system to call on when you need help or guidance.
+The saying goes, “Owning a franchise allows you to go into business for yourself, but not by yourself.”

 Own a Franchise: Disadvantages